britishgas-engineering/ember-appointment-slots-pickers/README.md

 }}
 ```

-#### slots-picker/base class ####
+#### slots-picker/base component ####

-This component-base just aliases the `baseProps.xx` objects given by the parent `slots-picker` container to similarly names properties in the children calendar components:
+This base component just aliases the `baseProps.xx` objects given by the parent `slots-picker` container to similarly names properties in the children calendar components:

 ```javascript
 days: computed('baseProps.days', function () {